tearust/tea-actor-utility/README.md

 Please note the "`_`" act as the "`*`" in the Nats subscription wildcard as well as the "`..`" act as "`>`" in Nats subject.
 Think about writing code to handle those `*` and `>` wildcard without the macro.

-So I made this library to scrach on my own itch.
+So I made this library to scratch on my own itch.
 It can probably help you as well.

 ## Build